Getting a Mortgage If You’re a Teacher

 Which of the below best describes your teaching position?

-There’s no doubt about the vital service to society teachers provide, and while this might not be acknowledged particularly well in initial salaries, some mortgage providers do recognise this profession as being steadfast, vital and promising.
+There’s no doubt about the vital service teachers provide to society.
+While this might not be acknowledged particularly well in initial salaries, some mortgage providers do recognise this profession as being steadfast, vital, and promising.

-This is why often highly trained teachers can be considered for specialist deals or schemes that will help them get on the property ladder.
-Here we look in greater detail at mortgages for teachers and how best to go about getting one.
+This is why highly trained teachers are often considered for specialist deals or schemes that help them get on the property ladder.
+Here, we examine mortgages for teachers and how best to get one.

 In this article: